Suicide Kings: Plot

 Meanwhile Marty, Charlie's attorney, conducts his own investigation.
 He speaks to Lydia, a successful madam, whose life Charlie had saved, many years ago, from her former lover and pimp.
-The pimp wanted to kill her because she'd spent money on herself that he felt belonged to him.
 Lydia gives Marty a list of contacts.

-As Lono searches for Charlie, Charlie takes advantage of the boys' naïvete.
+As Lono searches for Charlie, Charlie takes advantage of the boys' naïveté.
 A fifth friend, Ira, shows up unexpectedly and demands an explanation.
 They tell him they are using his house under the cover story of a poker game.
 Ira is flustered by their carelessness in his parents' house and becomes even more worried when he realizes they have kidnapped a major figure in the mob.

 Charlie plays the friends against each other, slowly getting information out of them and using it to his advantage.
-After much cajoling and piecing information together, Charlie identifies Max, Elise's boyfriend, as an inside man and pressures him into saying he is sorry.
+After much cajoling and piecing information together, Charlie identifies Max, Elise's boyfriend, as an inside man in front of the others.
 As his enraged friends plan to cut off his finger, Avery stops them by admitting that it was actually his plan, and says he recruited Max to help him.
 Avery had made several unlucky bets, could not pay off his debts, and was approached by mobsters who had purchased his debt.
 They offered him a way out: Become an inside man in his own sister's kidnapping.

 Lono eventually makes his way to Ira's house and forces the young men to remove Charlie from his restraints.
 Around the same time, the money is sent to the two thugs who are demanding the ransom and they agree that Elise will be dropped off at a nearby hospital.
 Lono and Charlie drive away and Avery rushes to meet his sister at the appointed drop-off, but she does not appear.
-Avery is devastated.

-Charlie and Lono track down the two kidnappers and demand the money back.
-Lono retrieves a suitcase from the bathroom that is supposed to have the $2 million in it.
-When Charlie and Lono demand to know where "the girl" is, they insist that they never kidnapped Elise.
-Charlie and Lono think that the thugs are lying and shoot them booth dead.
-They then discover that Elise is indeed not being held with the thugs and Lono remarks that the suitcase doesn't feel heavy/full enough (implying that some cash may be missing).
+Charlie and Lono track down the two kidnappers and demand the money back, who do not have the full amount.
+When Charlie and Lono demand to know where Elise is, they insist that they never kidnapped her, before Lono shoots them dead.
 It is revealed that Max and Elise set the whole thing up, splitting the ransom between them and the thugs.
-Charlie and Lono track Max and Elise to a boat off a tropical island where, although Charlie understands their reasons for conning him and agrees with Max on how special Elise is, he has Lono shoot them both dead.
-The screen dissolves to a rotoscope red and the film ends with Charlie and Lono standing alone on the boat.
+Charlie and Lono track Max and Elise to a boat off a tropical island where Lono shoots them both dead.